 Hey Kids, Meet Antonio Vivaldi

 Antonio Vivaldi was born on March 4, 1678 in Venice, Italy.
-Antonio's father, Giovanni Battista, a barber before becoming a violinist, taught young Antonio to play the violin and then toured Venice playing the violin with him.
+Antonio's father was a barber and a professional violinist.
+He taught Antonio to play the violin, and he practiced very hard.
+Soon Antonio and his father were performing together and touring Venice.

 Spring (Four Seasons) for Easy Piano Sheet Music/Level 2